Adibakhan14/Adibakhan14/README.md

 - **Postman API Fundamentals Student Expert** - Mastered API fundamentals and hands-on skills in Postman
 - **Generative AI Certification** - Gained expertise in generative AI models and techniques
 - **GSSoC Contributor** - Contributed to open-source projects in GirlScript Summer of Code (2024)
+- **NPTEL Java Certified** - Successfully completed the "Programming in Java" course with a consolidated score of 58%.

 ### 🌱 I’m Currently Working On
 - **WorkHolic**: A freelancing platform that uses AI for matching clients with freelancers, with secure payment through blockchain escrow.